Maria Lampadaridou-Pothou: Later years

 In 1973, she submitted her resignation to the Ministry in order to focus on her family and books.
 In 1976 she experienced the loss of her second child.
 Since then all her work has entered a metaphysical dimension and as quoted by her "she constantly searches for the truth and knowledge beyond conventional reality in order to achieve transcendence and discover the internal light".

 In 1982, when ERT president was Iakovos Kampanellis her collection of texts Letter to My Son and a Star was broadcast by NRT-1 and later on was published as a book.
 Letter to My Son and a Star was loved by the public both as a radio show and as a book.

 In 1995, she was awarded again by the Academy of Athens for her novel With the Storm Lamp.
 This novel provided her with a different experience.
 Due to the fact that her hero had experienced time in prison, the writer had sent 200 copies to Korydallos prison, for the convicts.
 This move was so well received by prisoners that they invited her to give a lecture, an invitation that she gratefully accepted.

-In October 2017, the Municipality of Lemnos donated her a hall named "Maria Lampadaridou Pothou" at a recently renovated mansion, to house her precious things of her work (awards, medals, letters of Elytis and Beckett, doctoral dissertations).
+In October 2017, the Municipality of Lemnos donated to her a hall named "Maria Lampadaridou Pothou" at a recently renovated mansion, to house her precious things of her work (awards, medals, letters of Elytis and Beckett, doctoral dissertations).
 She was also awarded the honorary medal of the Island of Lemnos by mayor Dimitrios Marinakis.

 In 2019, Maria's theatrical play titled Hector, Beloved by the Gods was staged at the Ancient theatre of Hephestia in Lemnos at the end of the international archeological conference on 15 September.
 The performance was realised by the theatrical group of MEAS LEMNOS with the support of the Ephorate of Antiquities of Lesvos.
 It was her first play to be staged at the renovated Ancient theatre of Hephestia.